Orwell Astronomical Society (Ipswich)

 For most of Saturday evening I pointed my refractor at the Pleiades (M45).
 Using a wide-angle eyepiece I obtained a field of view of over 2°, which gave an excellent view of the star cluster.
 Some visitors told me that the image of the Pleiades through my telescope was better than that which they had seen from the telescopes on the balconies.

 In previous years John Wainwright had set up his 20 cm reflector on the playing fields.
 This year however, John arrived together with a surprise!
-His latest purchase was a Meade 40 cm Dobsonian and he made the brave decision to bring it to Orwell Park on Saturday night for first light.
+His latest purchase was a 40 cm Meade Lightbridge and he took the brave decision to bring it to Orwell Park on Saturday night for first light.
 In addition, Neil Morley brought his 8 cm refractor.

 Only 49 visitors arrived on Saturday evening, fewer than expected.
 We put the low number down to the bad weather during the earlier part of the day discouraging people from attending.
-As a result, those who did visit enjoyed a very relaxed time with no queuing to access any of our telescopes.
-Some visitors mentioned that they had been round all three observing locations several times!
+As a result, those who did visit enjoyed a very relaxed time with no queuing to access any of the telescopes.
+Some visitors mentioned that they had been round all three observing locations more than once!

 On Sunday evening we again enjoyed clear skies, and approximately 100 visitors attended.